How to Map Legacy Spot IDs to Modern Schemas

 class LegacySpotMapper:

-def __init__(self, quarantine_path: Path = Path("quarantine/"), failure_threshold: int = 5):
+quarantine_path: Path = Path("quarantine/"),

-self.quarantine_path = quarantine_path
+self.quarantine_path: Path = quarantine_path

 self.quarantine_path.mkdir(parents=True, exist_ok=True)

-self.breaker = CircuitBreaker(failure_threshold=failure_threshold)
+self.breaker: CircuitBreaker = CircuitBreaker(failure_threshold=failure_threshold)

-self.audit_log: List[ModernSpotMapping] = []
+self.audit_log: list[ModernSpotMapping] = []

-def map_record(self, record: LegacySpotRecord, namespace: str = "default_traffic") -> ModernSpotMapping:
+def map_record(self, record: LegacySpotRecord) -> ModernSpotMapping:

 if not self.breaker.allow_request():